-As of December 31, 2022, we owned 11 patents, 84 copyrights, 57 trademarks and 44 domain names in China.
-As of the same date, we have applied for the registration of 81 trademarks.
+As of December 31, 2024, we owned 11 patents, 96 copyrights, 67 trademarks and 48 domain names in China.

 Data Security and Protection

 We believe that data security is critical to our business operations.
 We have internal rules and policies to govern how we use and share personal information, as well as protocols, technologies and systems in place to ensure that such information will not be accessed or disclosed improperly.